badgeekluck/filament-cards/README.md

 ### Changing the Icon Size

-You can customize the icon size by overriding `iconSize` property on the card's page.
+You can customize the icon size by overriding `$iconSize` property on the card's page.
 This property must be  value from the `Filament\Support\Enums\IconSize` enum.
 There are three sizes `IconSize::Small`, `IconSize::Medium` and `IconSize::Large`.
 Default size is medium.

 ```php
 use Kanuni\FilamentCards\Filament\Page\CardsPage;